WebScaleSoftwareLtd/cyno2/README.md

 Some useful commands for development (all of these are ran in the root folder):

+-   `npm run lint:fix`: Automatically tries to fix lint errors.
+Run this if the linting commit hook fails.
 -   `npm run db:generate-migrations`: Generate database migrations.
 This should be ran when you change the schema.
 -   `npm run db:migrate`: Pushes the migrations to the database.
 This is ran initially when you setup your development environment, but may be useful if you make any changes to the schema.
 -   `npm run commands:migrate`: Runs migrations for commands on your Discord account.
 This is ran initially when you setup your development environment, but may be useful if you add a command.